All About PrEP

-Key essentials you need to know about PrEP from our clinical team.
+Get the key essentials you need to know about PrEP medication from our trusted clinical team.

 PrEP stands for pre-exposure prophylaxis and is a prescription medication typically taken daily to reduce the risk of acquiring HIV.